intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 ## llama.cpp Support

-IPEX-LLM supports running a community GGUF model on Intel NPU.
+IPEX-LLM provides `llama.cpp` compatible API for running GGUF models on Intel NPU.

 Refer to the following table for verified models: